 Where it slips up

 AI's big catch: it can be confidently wrong.
-It states made-up things in the exact same calm, certain voice it uses for true ones — so the only safe move is to check what matters.
+It states made-up things in the exact same calm, certain voice it uses for true ones — so how do you tell which is which?

 Beginner · 3 min read

-The one idea to keep: AI predicts plausible words, not verified facts.
-It sounds sure either way — so your job is to check, not to trust the tone.
+A question worth testing: AI predicts plausible words, not verified facts.
+It sounds sure either way — so can its confidence tell you whether it's right?

 See for yourself.
 You asked AI for three quick facts — pick the one you think it made up: